Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 SO Sofitel Bangkok offers four distinctive room types in the theme of water, earth, wood, and metal.

-The Water Element Room is especially popular amongst female Instagrammers for its round bathtub against Bangkok’s city scene.
+The Water Element Room is especially popular for its round bathtub against Bangkok’s city scene.

 If you’ve done some research for your Bangkok trip, you’ll probably recognize Tower Club from Instagram pictures of Bangkok.

-Apart from its charming restaurant and rooftop bar, lebua’s hotel accommodation itself is must-see for anyone who is into drone photography.
+Apart from its charming restaurant and rooftop bar, lebua’s building structure itself is must-see for anyone who is into drone photography.

 Other Fun Photo Ops Around Bangkok